 We want to hear from you!

-Have you thought about what type of insulation to choose for your campervan?
+Have you thought about what type of van insulation to choose for your campervan build?
 Are you interested to hear more about Havelock Wool for van builds?
 What other campervan insulation questions do you have still?
-We will try our best to answer them below.
+Comment below and we’ll do our best to get back to you!

 Debating mineral wool vs sheep wool.
 Have you had any problems with mice getting into your sheep’s wool?
 I can’t imagine that mice are going to want to bother with mineral wool.